 Tours are fully-guided by our knowledgable Tour Leaders, and include minibus transportation & five-nights accommodation

-Small-groups mean you will get a more personalised tour with more time off of the minibus to explore
+Travel in small-groups and enjoy a more personalised tour experience with more time away from the minibus to explore

-Option to leave the tour in Cardiff or Oxford
+Options to leave the tour in Cardiff, Oxford and Heathrow

 Visit the Welsh captial city Cardiff, and also the country’s smallest city St Davids; the home of the Wales' patron saint